Fill in the Blank Questions

 - b[aeui]t matches bat, bet, but, bit.

-- b[a-z]t would accept any three-letter combination that begins with b and ends with t.
-A number would not be accepted as the second character.
+- b[a-z]t will accept any three-letter combination that begins with b and ends with t.
+A number won't be accepted as the second character.

 - [A-Z] matches any uppercase letter.

 - matches the target character to 1 or 2.

 - [0-9] matches the target character to any number in the range 0 to 9.